Paramahamsa Parivrajakacarya Shrimad Svami Sadananda Sarasvati

 Svamiji is the disciple of Guruji and was initiated into sannyasa in India by Guruji.
 Svamiji became spiritual head of Abhedashram in Wales in 1983, and spent the following 20 years teaching Yoga and Vedanta, attaining Mahasamadhi in 2003.

 The teachings that Svamiji gave, whether personal or in satsangas, always struck to the heart of the matter, and with tremendous relevance.
 Svamiji gave innumerable satsangas on many texts including the Bhagavad Gita, and the Yoga Sutras.

 No words can adequately express the value of Svamiji’s contribution to so many people’s lives.
 Svamiji lives still – for in Reality there is no death – in the hearts of all whom were touched, perhaps even more so now that the mantle of the body has been dropped.

 Maheshvara is the current Spiritual Head of Abhedashram and UCYL Netherlands.
 He is initiated by both Guruji and Svamiji and has been trained and resident in the ashram since 1983.
 Besides the vigorous training in the ashram he also has academic qualifications in these subjects as well.
-He currently teaches in the ashram, at invited events around the UK, on the continent and occasionally in India too; the teaching is in accordance to what was taught both by Guruji and Svamiji in line with Patanjali's Yoga Sutras and Adi Shankara's Advaita Vedanta, focusing on the practical application of this philosophy in daily life.
+He currently teaches in the ashram, at invited events around the UK, in Netherlands, Europe and occasionally in India too.
+The teaching is in accordance to what was taught both by Guruji and Svamiji in line with Patanjali's Yoga Sutras and Adi Shankara's Advaita Vedanta, focusing on the practical application of this philosophy in daily life.